AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 IF enabled, DNS-over-HTTPS requests will be redirected to the DNS Protection module.
 We recommend disabling fallback upstreams and use only encrypted DNS servers to maintain privacy.

+#### Filter HTTP/3

+If this option is enabled, AdGuard will filter requests sent over HTTP/3 in addition to other request types.

 ### Outbound Proxy

 #### Show the Filter DNS requests setting